USCGC Comanche (WPG-76): World War II

 The Escanaba managed to rescue 132 survivors.
 The rest of the passengers and crew of Dorchester, four officers, 98 crewmen, and 558 passengers (primarily Army personnel as well as 16 Coast Guardsmen), perished.
 The sinking gained international attention due to the loss of four U.S. Army chaplains who perished after voluntarily giving up their life jackets to other Dorchester survivors.
 Their courage, calm attitude, and sacrifice were later recognized by Congress.
 Comanche and Escanaba landed Dorchester survivors at Bluie West One on 14 February 1943.

 Comanche served as local escort during the rest of February and late in March departed for Boston.
 During the month of April, Comanche was on availability at the Boston Navy Yard.
 After twenty days of training exercises at Casco Bay Comanche arrived at Argentia with Tampa and Mojave escorting two tugs towing sections of YD-25.
 She departed Argentia for Boston on 6 May 1943, escorting three tugs to Boston, stopping for three days in Halifax while one of the tugs was repaired.
 She then arrived at Boston on the 15th.
 Departing on the 17th for Casco Bay, Comanche on the 19th began escorting two tugs towing two more sections of YD-25 to Argentia, arriving on the 24th.
 Proceeding to St. John's on the 25th Comanche escorted two vessels as convoy SG-74 with the USCGC Storis and USCGC Active to Greenland on the 27th.
-She remained at Gronne Dal from the 3 to 5 June, while the convoy unloaded and then proceeded to Narsarssuak, returning to Gronne Dal on 8 June 1943.
+She remained at Gronne Dal from 3 to 5 June, while the convoy unloaded and then proceeded to Narsarssuak, returning to Gronne Dal on 8 June 1943.
 On the 10th she began escorting two vessels to Bluie West Eight, breaking through heavy ice.

 She departed Bluie West Eight on 16 June 1943, for Gronne Dal, proceeding with difficulty through the ice, anchoring one day off Godthaab three days at Marrak Point.
 She escorted two vessels to Narsarassuak on 23 June and anchored with the third at Gronne Dal.
 Between 24 and 29 June she went to Godthaab bringing back 58 Eskimo dogs and other freight and anchoring at Kungnat Bay on 30 June 1943.
 On 1 July 1943, Comanche was underway from Gronne Dal with three escorts and a one vessel convoy to St. John's.
 Comanche proceeded directly to Boston, arriving on 9 July 1943, and remaining there until the 25th, after which she spent five days on training exercises in Casco Bay, returning to Boston on 30 July 1943.